Stop doing shit you don’t like

 Here’s the thing: stop doing shit you don’t like.

 Stop wasting your time and energy.
-Especially if you work for yourself.
 Especially if you have the choice not to do that thing you hate.
 Especially if it doesn’t feel right for your personality or jive with your values.

 Most of us, at some point in our lives, don’t have a choice to stop doing things we don’t like.
 Rent needs to be paid, food needs to be eaten—and often—it’s more than just ourselves that depend on us.
 Do what it takes to get yourself out of those situations, to get a point where you do have a choice.